Parametric solutions of turbulent incompressible flows in OpenFOAM via the proper generalised decomposition: Proper generalised decomposition for parametric turbulent flow problems

+Following remark~\ref{rmrk:equalParamFun}, a unique parametric increment $\De\phi$ is defined for both the velocity and the pressure mode.
+To compute $\Delta\phi$, an algebraic problem is obtained via the restriction of the high-dimensional equations~\eqref{eq:PGD-NS-increment} to the parametric direction $\bI$ multiplying the momentum and continuity equations by the spatial functions $\sigmaU^n\fu^n$ and $\sigmaP^n\fp^n$, respectively.
+The resulting parametric problem, solved by means of a collocation approach, is

+being $a_k, \ k=0,\ldots,9$ a set of coefficients which depend on user-defined data and on previously computed spatial modes as reported in~\ref{sc:appCoeff}.

-and represent the residuals of the discretised momentum and continuity equations, respectively, in the parametric space. \begin{remark} Contrary to the parametric problem in~\cite{Tsiolakis-TGSOH-20}, the second-order variation is maintained in~\eqref{eq:NSparamMatrix}.
-Although this term was negligible in laminar simulations, it has been verified numerically that its presence improves the stability of the solution of the parametric step of the Navier-Stokes equations in the turbulent regime. \end{remark} The algebraic problem~\eqref{eq:PGD-NS-param} is fully determined by the coefficients $a_i, \ i=0,\ldots,7$, which are detailed in appendix~\ref{sc:appCoeff}.
-Similarly to what observed in the previous section, these coefficients only depend on user-defined data and on previously computed spatial modes and can be efficiently precomputed.
-The resulting parametric problem is solved through a collocation approach.
+\begin{remark} Contrary to the parametric problem in~\cite{Tsiolakis-TGSOH-20}, the second-order term $(\De\phi)^2$ is maintained in equation~\eqref{eq:NSparamMatrix}.
+Although this term was negligible in laminar simulations, it has been verified numerically that its presence improves the stability of the solution of the parametric step of the Navier-Stokes equations in the turbulent regime. \end{remark}

+The alternating direction algorithm in the \texttt{PGD-NS} routine stops when the relevance of the computed increment is negligible with respect to the amplitude of the corresponding mode.
+Similarly, the global enrichment procedure stops when the contribution of the current mode in the PGD expansion, measured by means of its relative amplitude, is negligible.